Confidence Calibration in Vision-Language-Action Models: Limitations

 \section{Limitations}

-All experiments use OpenVLA fine-tuned in the LIBERO simulator.
-While this choice enables the controlled resets and hundreds of rollouts per task suite needed for stable calibration estimates, it limits architectural and domain diversity.
-However, running the same study on physical robots would require thousands of real executions, which can be prohibitively time-consuming and expensive.
-Simulation therefore may offer the most practical testbed for calibration research for the foreseeable future, although it cannot accurately model the sensor noise, latency, wear-and-tear, or other physical factors that may influence confidence calibration in the real world.
+All experiments in this work are conducted in simulation.
+This choice is common in robotics research (e.g., \citet{lillicrap2015continuous, schulman2017proximal}), and enables the controlled resets and hundreds of rollouts per task suite needed for stable calibration estimates.
+However, it limits domain diversity and leaves open questions of how these results translate to real settings.
+Replicating the same study on physical robot hardware would require thousands of physical executions, which can be prohibitively time-consuming and expensive.
+Accordingly, simulation remains the most practical testbed for calibration research in the near term, though it cannot fully capture sensor noise, latency, wear-and-tear, and other physical factors that may influence confidence calibration in the real world.
+Studying these questions and techniques on real robots will ultimately be essential for understanding how these and other factors affect VLA calibration under realistic conditions.